 Let’s start with the basics.
 What exactly is “correlated colour temperature”?

-White light can vary in tone from a very warm white to true white, to an even bluer cool white.
+White light can vary in tone from a very warm white to daylight white.
 Some lamps, like incandescent bulbs, emit a warmer light, while other bulbs like LEDs provide a wider range of colour temperatures to choose from.

 Correlated colour temperature measures the appearance or tint of a white light source in degrees Kelvin on a scale from 1,000 to 10,000.
 Unlike measuring temperature in degrees celsius, the warmer a white bulb’s light is, the lower its temperature will be—that means that a cooler colour temperature has a higher number value.